EshanW313/6140-Neural-Machine-Translation/README.md

 ### Environment Setup
 The basic libraries and dependencies require to set the project up include:

 	- nltk - for tokenizing and calculating bleu score
 	- keras - to set and train LSTM model
 	- datasets (to load datasets from Hugging Face) - To load and use dataset and pretrained model from hugging face
-- Numpy, pandas, re and string for data preprocessing
+	- numpy, pandas, re and string for data preprocessing
 	- Matplotlib - to chart and plot results
 	- Tensorflow - in order to convert our raw data into tensors for tokenizing later.
 	- Transformers - to load and check transformer pre-trained model(Helsinki-NLP/opus-mt-en-hi)

 ### Prepare datasets